-These standing committees work with staff on projects, study and deliberate current oil transportation issues, and formulate their own advice and recommendations to the council’s full board of directors.
+These committees work with staff on projects, study and deliberate current oil transportation issues, and provide advice and recommendations to the Council’s Board of Directors.

 - Oil Spill Prevention and Response

 - Terminal Ops & Environmental Monitoring

 The Council needs volunteers!
 Are you familiar with oil spill planning or response, marine science or engineering, journalism, mass communication or public relations?
 We need committee volunteers with knowledge in these areas!
 Please consider volunteering for the Council.
 For more information, visit: Volunteering for the Council